AlgoMaster Logo

 Intuition

-The most straightforward way: for each character in the string, check whether it appears anywhere else.
-The first character that doesn't have a duplicate is our answer.
+For each character in the string, check whether it appears anywhere else.
+The first character with no duplicate is the answer.

 Algorithm